Skip to main content

 Selection Procedure

-Personal data provided in connection with applications and membership will be processed in line with the requirements of the UK General Data Protection Regulation (UK GDPR).
+All personal data provided in connection with applications and membership will be processed in line with the requirements of the UK General Data Protection Regulation (UK GDPR).
 Further details about how your data will be processed can be found in NIRAB’s Members’ Privacy Policy which you should request by emailing info@niro.org.uk.